SenseDeep — a case study on building a secure web service

 SenseDeep Security Service

 SenseDeep is a security service that identifies vulnerabilities in your site and helps you eliminate those vulnerabilities.
 It detects attacks and compromises in real-time and automatically invokes defenses.
+It stores important event information and records log files for forensic analysis if required.

 The SenseDeep security service manages your AWS site and any on-premises servers you may have.
 It uses deep hooks into many AWS services in order to provide real-time automated security management.